leonardopicchiami/molecular_synthesis_and_reconstruction/README.md

 ## Goal Description

-The goal was to develop Deep Learning models that can reconstruct molecules as best as possible and generate new molecules.
-The idea was to analyze the paper [[1]](#1): choose a representation of the molecules among the proposed one, choose a type of model and try different models of the same type (RNN, VAE, AAE, GAN ..) and choose different metrics on which evaluate models.
-The actual goal has been to get models that reconstruct and generate new ones in a good enough way compared to other models that are state of the art.
+The goal was to develop Deep Learning models that can reconstruct molecules from low dimensional space representation and generate new molecules.
+Starting from the paper [[1]](#1), we chose a fixed representation of the molecules among the proposed ones; we selected a type of model (e.g., RNN, VAE, AAE, GAN ..) and, we designed several versions of the chosen model.
+Finally, we evaluated models by using several metrics.
+We aimed to improve the current state-of-the-art performances and results.

-The entire work is reported and performed using Google Colab in the notebook below.
+We performed the entire work using Google Colab in the notebook below.

 **Title** | **Notebook** | **Notebook on Colab**
 |------------ | ------------- | ------------ |
 Molecular Syntesis & Reconstruction | [notebook](https://github.com/leonardopicchiami/molecular_synthesis_and_reconstruction/blob/master/Molecular_Synthesis_%26_Reconstruction.ipynb) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/gist/leonardopicchiami/80320970244190bc7f1bb95460d6137b/molecular-synthesis-reconstruction.ipynb?authuser=2) |

-Here is a brief summary of what is reported in the notebook.
+Below is a summary of what is reported in the notebook.

-The whole project is divided into parts:
+The whole project is divided as follows:

 - Molecular Representation & Dataset
 - Preprocessing
 - Models Building and Training